thilaire/missionBoard/docs/functionalities.md

 ## Engines
-- led (display panel) for the overspeed (when the speed is too large or >50 during landing)
+- led (display panel) for the overspeed (when the speed is too high or >50 during landing)
 - push button to turn on the engines of the rocket
 - push button to turn on the engines of the spaceship
 - inline potentiometer for the engine power